zendframework/zendframework/README.md

   default.
 If you wish to disable escaping, you need to either pass the label option `disable_html_escape` to the form element, or call the `setEscapeHtmlHelper(false)` method on the `formLabel()` view helper.
+- [#4962](https://github.com/zendframework/zf2/pull/4962) adds a service alias
+  from "ControllerManager" to "ControllerLoader", and updates code to reference that alias ("ControllerManager").
+This makes the service name match the class name, and begins future-proofing the component.

 Please see [CHANGELOG.md](CHANGELOG.md).